MatthewCash/twitter-collection-bot/README.md

 # twitter-collection-bot

-A twitter bot for continuously posting a collection of media at exact timestamps
+A twitter bot for continuously posting a collection of media at exact timestamps.

 ## Collection

 ### Database

-The collection should be an sqlite3 database with the following rows
+The collection should be an sqlite3 database with the following rows:

 | Column Name | Purpose | Type | Notes |
 | ----------- | ------- | ---- | ----- |